cea-hpc/clustershell/doc/sphinx/tools/nodeset.rst

 :class:`.NodeSet` and :class:`.RangeSet` class methods (see also :ref:`class-NodeSet`, and :ref:`class-RangeSet`).

-The *nodeset* command supports RFC 1123 (which defines naming standards for host names) except that a node name can't be entirely numeric.

 Most of the examples in this section are using simple indexed node sets, however, *nodeset* supports multidimensional node sets, like *dc[1-2]n[1-99]*, introduced in version 1.7 (see :ref:`class-RangeSetND` for more info).